gjbex/Fortran-MOOC/source_code/arrays/README.md

 1. `identity.f90`: illustration of a function return an array.
 1. `array_timings.f90`: illustration of performance difference between array expressions, nested do-loops and forall.
+1. `normalize.f90`: normalize a matrix by broadcasting a la numpy.
+1. `normalize_performance.f90`: performance test for normalization using `spread` versus other methods.
 1. `CMakeLists.txt`: CMake file to build the applications.